How to Become an Acute Care Nurse Practitioner

 Certification: Must be certified by your State Board of Nursing or receive a national certification from an agency such as the American Nurses Credentialing Center or the American Academy of Nurse Practitioners.

-Cities where jobs are often found: Cincinnati, Atlanta, Boston, Nashville, Houston and Washington, DC
+Cities where jobs are often found: New York, Boston.
+Los Angeles, Atlanta, Washington DC

 An acute care nurse practitioner may work in an emergency room, operating room, walk-in clinic, doctors' office, critical care unit or community-based environment.
 ACNPs care for patients suffering from acute conditions such as heart attacks, respiratory distress syndrome or shock.

 They also care for pre- and post-operative patients, and may perform advanced, invasive diagnostic and therapeutic procedures.
 Acute care nurse practitioners may serve as case managers and team leaders.

 ACNPs are nurse practitioners (NPs) with a specialty in acute care nursing.

 Acute care nurse practitioners must first complete a 2- or 4-year degree in nursing and be licensed as registered nurses (RNs).
 Most gain experience as acute care RNs before returning to school to earn an advanced degree and become Advanced Practice Nurses (APNs).